Aleksios22/littlewordoflove/README.md

 # A digital birthday card with a 3D figurine built with Spline.
+* Made for mobile